 - Competency-based Grading

-Rather than using the traditional “A” through “F” grading system, The Vista Learning Center educators base progress on a range of skills based on Common Core and grade levels.
+Rather than using the traditional “A” through “F” grading system, the Vista Learning Center educators base progress on a range of skills based on Common Core and grade levels.
 This allows us to more accurately explain individual strengths and challenges to families in context and is in accordance with current best practices in special education.

 Vista Learning Center’s philosophy

 The foundation of Vista Learning Center programs is the belief that no two students learn or are developmentally alike.
-We must utilize a broad variety of best practices to identify the one that is most effective for each student.
+We must utilize a wide variety of best practices to identify the one that is most effective for each student.
 With this in mind, Vista Learning Center explores every opportunity to capitalize on each student’s abilities and interests.

 - Social thinking